-9th - 12th Grade Core Curriculum & LOTE Students will receive instruction for their core curriculum primarily through the Edgenuity platform and/or online courses through Google Classroom.
-Regular grading policies apply.
-Students are required to engage in the learning platform and complete assignments on a daily basis.
-Students will take curriculum-based assessments, District assessments, and state assessments according to BISD's assessment calendar, including STAAR and TELPAS.
-Courses from both Edgenuity and Google Classroom will count towards a student's GPA.
-Edgenuity Platform Scheduled tutorials and interventions will be established.
-A teacher will be assigned to provide support and progress monitor each core subject.
-Teachers will establish mandatory, live student/teacher interactive touch points based on district guidance.
-Google Classroom Platform Will be facilitated by a teacher.
-Will have required live student/teacher interaction up to 4 hours a week.
-Tutorials and/or office hours will be available on any day that live student/teacher interaction is not scheduled.
+- Scheduled tutorials and interventions will be established. - A teacher will be assigned to provide support and progress monitor each core subject. - Teachers will establish mandatory, live student/teacher interactive touch points based on district guidance.

 CTE Career and Technical Education (CTE) courses may require some on-site attendance for labs and skill assessment.
 Dual Credit BISD will adhere to Austin Community College (ACC) Dual Credit platform for learning for 2020-2021.
 ESL Students receiving ESL services will continue to receive services through sheltered instruction.
 Pre-AP/AP Pre-AP/AP courses will be offered.
 The learning platform is decided on a course-by-course basis.
-Dyslexia Services Students will receive dyslexia instruction through recorded and interactive lessons, individualized assignments and independent practice on the Mindplay Literacy program.
-The combination of these services will amount to at least 45 minutes, 4 days per week of dyslexia intervention.
-Special Education Students will receive services as described in their Individualized Education Plan to the maximum extent possible.
+Dvslexia Students will receive dyslexia instruction through recorded and interactive lessons, individualized assignments and independent practice on the Mindplay Literacy program.
+The combination of Services these services will amount to at least 45 minutes, 4 days per week of dyslexia intervention.
+Special Students will receive services as described in their Individualized Education Plan to the maximum extent possible.
 See Special Education section in this document for additional details.
-Special Areas: Fine Arts, PE The district will provide lessons for Art, Dance, Music, Theater, and PE.
-Students will be allowed to participate in live performances.
-Extracurricular Activities Students who selected the online learning option will be able to participate in extracurricular activities in accordance with UIL rules and District guidelines.
+Education Fine Arts.
+PE The district will provide lessons for Art, Dance, Music, Theater, and PE.
+Students will be allowed to participate in practice/rehearsals before or after school and participate in live performances for all fine arts and athletics programming.
+Updated activities in accordance with UIL rules and District guidelines.
 Genesis High School Genesis will continue to receive students for the 2020-2021 school year based on established criteria.
 Credit-by-Exam Credit-by-exam for acceleration will be available at times outlined by the BISD 2020-2021 CBE calendar.
 Assessments will be offered online when available.
 Some assessments may require students to come in and test in person.